brettg17/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+This project, TinyApp, was done as a learning opportunity while attending Lighthouse labs.
+It is a full stack web application built with Node and Express.
+Once the application is started the user will be asked to "register" or "log in".
+After that is done, the user will then be able to shorten long URLs (à la bit.ly).

 ## Final Product
 !["Screen shot of edit page"](https://github.com/brettg17/tinyapp/blob/master/docs/edit.png?raw=true)